esther-ho/LS_core/lesson_2/pseudo-code_3.md

 Iterate through the collection by two instead of one by one.
 - Set the new collection as empty.
+- Set the value of the position in the new collection as 1.
 - For each iteration,
-  - Append the current integer to the new collection.
+  - Assign the current value within the numbers collection at space "iterator" to the current position in the new collection.
+  - Increment the current position by 1.

 After iterating through the collection, return the new collection.
 ```